Ram Gopal Varma: Mainstream films

 Varma started his career in the Telugu film industry as an assistant director on the sets of films such as Collector Gari Abbai and Rao Gari Illu.
 His father Krishnam Raju Varma, was a sound recordist at the Annapurna Studios.
 Varma met Nagarjuna Akkineni at the studio and narrated a scene to the actor which impressed him.
 The result of their collaboration was a film on the criminalisation of student politics – Siva.
 It was a commercially successful film that gave Varma an opportunity to demonstrate his technical expertise and story telling skills.

 Kshana Kshanam with Venkatesh, Gaayam with Jagapathi Babu and Anaganaga Oka Roju with J.D.
-Chakravarthy were successful, Govinda Govinda with Nagarjuna proved to be a moderate success at the box office.
-During this period, Varma produced films such as Money and Money Money.
-Other films by Varma in Telugu include Gulabi (1995); Madhyanam Hathya (2004); Rakta Charitra (2010), Dongala Mutha (2011), Rowdy(2014), Ice Cream(2014).
+Chakravarthy were successful; Govinda Govinda with Nagarjuna proved to be a moderate success at the box office.
+During this period, Varma produced films such as Money (1993), Money Money (1994), and Gulabi (1995).
+Other films by Varma in Telugu include Deyyam (1996), Prema Katha (1999), Madhyanam Hathya (2004), Katha Screenplay Darsakatvam Appalaraju (2011), Rowdy (2014), Ice Cream (2014), and Anukshanam (2014).
 Varma introduced online auction based film distribution model for this venture, and tasted success.

 Varma's notable mainstream works in Hindi cinema include Daud (1997), Darna Zaroori Hai (2006), Nishabd (2007), Darling (2007), and Phoonk (2008).
-Bollywood film makers such as Anurag Kashyap, Madhur Bhandarkar, Puri Jagannadh, E. Nivas, Prawaal Raman, Krishna Vamsi, Vishram Sawant, and Hansal Mehta assisted Varma, before venturing into direction.
+Bollywood film makers such as Anurag Kashyap, Madhur Bhandarkar, Puri Jagannadh, E. Nivas, Prawaal Raman, Krishna Vamsi, and Vishram Sawant assisted Varma, before venturing into direction.
 In 1993, he scripted the Tamil thriller Thiruda Thiruda, screened at Toronto International Film Festival.
 In 2015, Varma was fined for Rs 10 Lakhs, for an alleged copyright violation with the film Aag (2007).
 He made his directorial debut in Kannada cinema with the thriller Killing Veerappan.
+In 2023, Ram Gopal Varma announced his retirement from political filmmaking, declaring 'Shapadham as his final project.